How to Pick the Right WiFi Service for Your Restaurant, Hotel or Cafe

 There should be a maximum of three steps required to get online at your property:

-- Guest logs in using their email address.
+- Guest connects in using a social WiFi login, or their email address

 - Guest is prompted to follow you on social media.